pipeargill/Open-Source-Wearables/README.md

 ## Research into molecular geomety

-After seeing Crash Makerspace's video on using resin 3D printed structures, I started really thinking about this problem in my idle time and after reading a comment by @erokfussell in the video I decided to research diamond covalent bond structures.
+After seeing Crash Makerspace's video on using resin 3D printed structures, I started really thinking about this problem in my idle time and after reading comments by @erokfussell and @rondobrondo that go back and forth a bit with @CrashMakerspace and decided to try to understand more.
 I really appreciated this video for explaining the concepts in a way that was approachable to the way I understand materials and force.

 I looked around a bit and found a model that was interesting because it was a lattus structure nested within another lattus structure.